Skip to main content

 Activate Blueprint Version

-To activate a blueprint version, select it from the version menu on the right side of the blueprint page, and click Activate selected version.
-Then, choose one or more game servers and/or Config templates in the popup.
+To activate a blueprint version, go to the blueprint page, select the version from the menu on the right, and click Activate selected version.

-Ensure that game servers are shut down before changing the blueprint.
+Make sure the game servers are shut down before switching versions.

 Blueprint - Using Blueprints - Blueprint Activate Version

-The marketplace is a great place to get inspired and share with the community, offering both official and community-generated blueprints.
+The Marketplace is a great place to discover both official and community-made blueprints.

 Follow a Marketplace Blueprint

-Use the search and filter options to narrow down your results and find the perfect blueprint.
+Use the search and filter options to find the one that best fits your needs.

-You can filter results by OS (Linux or Windows), Type (official or community-generated blueprints), and Game.
+Filters include OS (Linux or Windows), Type (official or community), and Game.

 Blueprint - Follow Blueprint - Search Marketplace